 My Port Must Haves

-- For all the planning (and even last minute planning on the ship), I love to carry around this awesome Eco-Friendly Natural Cork Hardcover Writing Notebook with Pen Loop and a Fisher Space Bullet Space Pen!
+- For all the planning (and even last minute planning on the ship), I love to carry around a writing notebook and a Fisher Space Bullet Space Pen!
 They are just the right size for my camera bag and it’s great for making note of things I am interested – like when the cruise director mentions an excursion I didn’t hear about before and that there are still spots open.
 You’ll be happy to have this handy at every port too so you can make note of adventures along the way!
 Assuming you are a writing travel nerd like me, that is 😉

 - Sechunk Canvas Leather Messenger Bag Shoulder Bag Cross Body Bag is the camera bag I bought for our trip to Europe earlier this year and I LOVE it.
 There’s room for my camera, a couple lenses, my notebook, my wallet, and so much more.
 Plus lots of little zipper pockets for your passport and little things you acquire along the way.